FoxxMD/blog/_posts/2025-04-23-redundant-lan-dns.md

 #### Add Wildcard Subdomain

-Assuming the SSL certificates you created for your reverse-proxy are for a wildcard, use these instructions to point all subdomains *not explicitly defined in records for this zone* to point to your reverse proxy.
+[Assuming the TLS certificates you created for your reverse-proxy are for a wildcard](#prerequisites), use these instructions to point all subdomains *not explicitly defined in records for this zone* to point to your reverse proxy.

 On the Primary Technitium Server [Zone details page](#add-records-for-your-domain) create a new record using **Add Record**: